 I had a very real collision with the lack of self.
-Not of myself but of my mother’s self.
+Not my own but my mother’s self.

-My mother was 97 years old and living is a full care facility 800 miles away from me.
-The facility was staffed by knowledgable, wonderful people who added to my mother’s final days.
+My mother was 97 years old and living in a full care facility 800 miles away from me.
+The facility was staffed by knowledgeable, wonderful people who added to my mother’s final days.
 They could give her the professional attention that I could not.

 My wife and I traveled to see her every few weeks and could sense the changes in her each time.
 She had several TIA’s (small strokes) that made perceptible changes in her personally.
 During one of the last visits I was setting alone with her chatting about her early life and what it was like to be a flapper in the roaring ‘20s and what she could tell me about her and my father’s days early in their marriage that produced me.
 She told me many things in the distant past and things that happened in the last few days.
 She was fully alert.

-As many more times we visited she never got over the idea that I was an imposter and always felt bad that her son, the real California Jim, never came to see her.
+Each time we visited she never got over the idea that I was an impostor and always felt bad that her son, the real California Jim, never came to see her.
 She died never again seeing her real son.